 In line with CPUC ratemaking practices, SJW's forecasted revenue requirement, which is used to set rates for customers, is based on a rate design that collects approximately 60% of revenue through the quantity charge (i.e. cost per unit of use) and 40% through the fixed meter charge (i.e. cost per meter based on size).
+By allocating a higher proportion of water rates into the quantity charge, this rate structure is intended to encourage water conservation.
+However, as water utilities are a high fixed cost business, a higher proportion of SJW's cost of service is comprised of fixed costs rather than variable costs.
 Therefore, with implementation of the WSCP, SJW would experience revenue reductions commensurate with reductions in customer water use.
 Further, SJW may incur additional costs related to implementing the WSCP.
 Such costs could be related to increased outreach to customers about water conservation, purchases of higher-cost water supplies, and developing and/or implementing a drought rate structure.

-Financial consequences of WSCP activation can be mitigated by provisions in Schedule 14.1 and Rule 14.1, which allow expenses incurred by SJW to implement Schedule 14.1 and Rule 14.1 to be recoverable if determined to be reasonable by the CPUC.
+Financial consequences of WSCP activation can be mitigated by the activation of memorandum accounts to handle the divergence between actual and authorized usage and to track incremental expenses to implement the mandatory conservation program.
+The establishment of such memorandum accounts and the future recovery of their accumulated balances must be approved by the CPUC if determined to be reasonable.
 Such expenses would be tracked in a memorandum account to be approved for recovery by the CPUC.
+To minimize these instances of retroactive cost recovery through memorandum accounts and to send customers a more accurate price signal for water service, SJW has also requested from the CPUC changes to SJW's rate design that will better reflect the true proportion of fixed versus variable costs.